-Fortified have been around for a while and their bikes are more of a collection of existing security features rather than anything revolutionary…
+Fortified have been around for a while and their bikes are more a collection of existing security features than anything revolutionary…

 Everything that’s attached to a Fortified frame is fastened with security bolts.
 So the handlebars, the wheels, the seat, the stem, and any optional extras such as the water bottle holder, the lights, the fenders or the bike rack: they are all protected by propriety bolts that can only be removed with a special key.

-The bikes also come with a solid u-lock with a 13 mm, double locking shackle that should adequately resist leverage attacks and all but the biggest bolt cutters.
+The bikes also come with a solid u-lock that features a 13 mm, double locking shackle that should adequately resist leverage attacks and all but the biggest bolt cutters.